chmaha/truestereoconvert/README.md

 - Supports a wide range of audio formats: WAV, FLAC, AIFF, MP3, OGG, Opus, and WavPack.
 - Simple batch conversion by terminal command.
-- The output is saved with the suffix `_DTS` to indicate the processed format.
+- The output is saved with the suffix `_DTS` ("Duplicated True Stereo") to indicate the processed format.

 ## Prerequisites